teiniker/teiniker-lectures-arduino/esp32-c6/freertos/introduction/README.md

-# FreeRTOS

-FreeRTOS is a **Real-Time Operating System (RTOS)** for microcontrollers and small microprocessors.
-Distributed freely under the MIT open source license.

-FreeRTOS includes a kernel and a growing set of IoT libraries suitable for use across all industry sectors.

-## FreeRTOS and the Arduino Framework on ESP32-C6
+# FreeRTOS and the Arduino Framework on ESP32-C6

 FreeRTOS is the OS kernel that **Espressif IoT Development Framework (ESP-IDF)** boots and runs everything on, and the **Arduino framework is layered on top